lersakk/Zabbix-_User_Guilde/Map.md

 ![image](https://github.com/lersakk/ZabbixUserManual/assets/136166133/49b3ddda-0425-4de4-86b8-35f13b96a1e1)

-and you can create Tigger Other designs can be used such as making a Tigger to tell the Bandwith.
+and you can create Tigger Other designs can be used such as making a Tigger to tell the Bandwith. #### [Triger Bandwith](https://github.com/lersakk/ZabbixUserManual/blob/main/Triger%20Bandwith.md)

 This is some important information.
 You can read more at [MORE](https://www.zabbix.com/documentation/current/en/manual/config/visualization/maps/map)